bakker4444/DojoAssignments/README.md

 <br />

 ### This repo is for the assignment for Coding Dojo.
-### Folder is organized by in chronological order of learning.
+### Folder is organized in chronological order of learning.

 <br />
 &nbsp;&nbsp;&nbsp;&nbsp; Python version : 2.7.14<br />